 501 Talks Tech

 Are you a techie who understands how to talk about technology without speaking "tech-ese?"
 We want to hear from you!
-Each month we provide free in-person classes or webinars that increases the nonprofit sector’s effective use of technology.
-Volunteer teachers will develop and present a 60 to 80-minute training on a technology topic that will help staff and leaders be more effective and efficient at their jobs.
-Previous topics include:
+We provide free in-person classes or webinars that increases the nonprofit sector’s effective use of technology.
+Volunteer teachers will develop and present a 60 to 180-minute training on a technology topic that will help staff and leaders be more effective and efficient at their jobs.

 - Search engine optimization (SEO)